 On branch master Unmerged paths: (use "git add/rm ..." as appropriate to mark resolution) both modified: index.html

-Now we know that there is a conflict in the index.html file which has occurred because we have modified the file on both branches we are trying to merge.
+We know that there is a conflict in the index.html file.
+This merge conflict occurred because we have modified the file on both the branches we are trying to merge.